Culverts: Maintenance

 - Conduct in water works, undertakings and activities during periods of low flow.

-- Develop and implement an erosion and sediment control plan to prevent the introduction of sediment into any water body during all phases of the works, undertakings and activities.
+- Develop and implement an erosion and sediment control plan for all phases of the project.

-- Keep the erosion and sediment control measures in place until all disturbed ground has been stabilized.
+- Keep the erosion and sediment control measures in place until all disturbed ground has been stabilized and suspended sediments have settled.

 - If replacement rock reinforcement is required to stabilize eroding inlets and outlets:

-- install rock at a similar slope to maintain a uniform stream bank and natural stream alignment
+- Install rock at a similar slope to maintain a uniform stream bank and natural stream alignment.

 3.6 Protection of fish and fish habitat from other deleterious substances